isomerpages/tp-virtualcampus/_events/Clubs/TP Walk for Health.md

 for a greater purpose!</p>
 <p></p>
 <p>Organised by the P4 Clubs, TP WFH saw enthusiastic supporters from myriad
-walks of life clocking an incredible 12,170 kilometers over the three days of action.
+walks of life clocking an incredible <strong>12,170 kilometers</strong> over the three days of action.
 Beyond the figures, however, it conveyed a more profound tale of cooperation, inclusivity and practical learning.</p>
 <p></p>
 <p><strong>A Collective Effort &amp; A Shared Vision</strong>
 </p>